 8.1.
 When making a claim under this Policy, You must comply with the following:

 8.1.1.
-You must provide information about the symptoms and causes of the damage caused to or problems You have with the Covered Equipment;
+You must provide information about the symptoms and causes of the damage to or problems You have with the Covered Equipment;

 8.1.2. to allow Apple to troubleshoot and otherwise assist with Your claim, if requested, You must provide information, including but not limited to the Covered Equipment serial number, model, version of the operating system and software installed, any peripheral devices connected or installed on the Covered Equipment, any error messages displayed, actions taken before the Covered Equipment experienced the issue and steps taken to resolve the issue;

 8.1.3.
-You must follow instructions given to You by Apple or the Apple Authorised Service Provider and packing the Covered Equipment in accordance with shipping instructions given by Apple or the Apple Authorised Service Provider;
+You must follow instructions given to You by Apple or the Apple Authorised Service Provider and pack the Covered Equipment in accordance with shipping instructions given by Apple or the Apple Authorised Service Provider;

 8.1.4.
-You must not send products and accessories that are not subject to a Hardware Coverage claim (e.g. cases, car chargers, etc) as these cannot be returned;
+You must not send products and accessories that are not subject to a Hardware Coverage claim (e.g. cases, car chargers, etc.) as these cannot be returned;

 8.1.5.
 You should ensure where possible that Your software and data residing on the Covered Equipment is backed up.
 Apple will delete the contents of the Covered Equipment and reformat the storage media.
 Neither AIG nor Apple will be responsible for any loss of software or data residing on the Covered Equipment when it is submitted as part of a claim under this Policy; and